lildude/gonefora.run/_posts/2016-06-19-week-in-review-13-19-jun-16.md

 [![Forest Five 2016 Top 10](/assets/Forest-Five-2016.png)](http://bfrraces.weebly.com/uploads/5/7/0/1/57012387/provisional_results.pdf)

 This is still a great offroad race and Wednesday's race was a new 5 mile / 8k offroad PB.
-It was also my second podium finish (no prize though :cry:).
+It was also my second podium finish ~~(no prize though :cry:)~~.

+**Update:** There _was_ a prize for third after all.
+I received a £25 voucher in the post a few weeks later.

 The rest of the week was back on schedule though Saturday and today's runs were a slightly affected by too many beers - I really need to stop enjoying beer so much.